masosa15/real-estate-project/README.md

 **Introduction**

 The main goal for this project is to get the information of discounted properties in differents websites and compare it to approximate market value.
-In order to comparate to the approximate market value, we are going to use a BBVA apraiser scrapper to get all the relative market information.
+In order to comparate to the approximate market value, im going to use the BBVA apraiser scrapper to get all the relative market information.

-In the tableu dashboard we are going to highlight which are the properties with better investment oportunities.
+For the presentation layer, i'll use tableu dashboard to highlight which are the properties with better investment oportunities.

 **Data Architecture:**